oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-To protect against access token disclosure, the communication interaction between the client and the resource server utilize confidentiality and integrity protection as described in
+To protect against access token disclosure, the communication interaction between the client and the resource server MUST utilize confidentiality and integrity protection as described in
 {{communication-security}}.